Financing an investment property.

 Getting your finance structured in a way that suits your investing strategy is a large part of successfully investing in property.
 The 3 key things you need to consider carefully when financing an investment: • How much cash or equity will I contribute to the purchase? • How will I structure the repayments?
 Is Interest Only or PIF going to suit my purposes better? • Is a fixed rate or variable rate, or a mix of the 2, going to work best for my investment?

-The costs of your finance on an investment property have a direct impact on the return you’ll achieve on the property, so I hope you’ll watch the next video on ‘Measuring returns on an investment property.
+The costs of your finance on an investment property have a direct impact on the return you’ll achieve on the property, so I hope you’ll watch the video on ‘Measuring returns on an investment property’ too.
+As I just mentioned, we hope you’ll take the time to watch the other 2 videos on ‘Investing in property’ and ‘Measuring returns on an investment property’ as getting your finance correctly structured is one of the keys to achieving the returns you’re looking for from investing in property.

 Thank you for watching our video on ‘Financing an investment property.
 I trust you found it helpful and I encourage you to check out the other resources on the Davidson Institute website to help build your financial confidence.
 Bye for now.